Education Specialist, Reading and Literacy in Early and Middle Childhood

 Learn a core foundation of theoretical models and processes of reading, research and theory in reading development and instruction.
 You’ll also learn diverse epistemologies for inquiry in literacy research and practice.

-Present scholarly work at state and national conferences and join faculty in professional writing.
+You will present scholarly work at state and national conferences and join faculty in professional writing.

 Career Paths